davetron5000/wtf-is-a-webpack/markdown/interoperability.md

 contract.
 The scope of any one tool is also small, meaning its easier to understand and maintain.
 You avoid all sorts of weird interactions because the contract between steps is well-defined and simple.

 As a developer, this is also much easier to understand.
 Each thing feeds the next in an obvious way.
-If one part of the toolchain is buggy, it's immediately obvious which one, **and** you have an artifact it produced to share with the developers to figure out what went wrong—you don't have to put your entire project up on GitHub.
+If one part of the toolchain is buggy, it's immediately obvious which one, **and** you have both an artifact given to it and the artifact it produced to share with the developers to figure out what went wrong—you don't have to put your entire project up on GitHub.

 There are other benefits to this approach.
 For example, there's no need to recompile CSS if JS has changed.
 There's no need to minify JS if just running tests.
 By smartly managing the dependencies, our build pipeline can be fast, but also transparent.